sourcery-ai-experiments/blog.nathanv.me/content/posts/faking-python-imports/index.md

 ## Problem

 However, these two packages are not made to work together.
 Flask-CDN overrides the `url_for` function in the context of templates.
-One that function is called, it applies its processing, and then calls Flask's underlying `url_for` function.
+Once that function is called, it applies its processing and then calls Flask's underlying `url_for` function.
 Flask-Static-Digest works similarly, but instead defines a new function `static_url_for`.
 This function still ends up calling `url_for`.